Karima277/Darija-Sentiment-Analysis/README.md

 A Python module for performing sentiment analysis on tweets written in Moroccan Darija.
 The module is built using TensorFlow and includes functionalities for preprocessing, training, evaluating, and testing a sentiment analysis model.

 ## Features

-- Preprocess tweets by tokenizing and padding text data.
+- Preprocess tweetS by tokenizing and padding text data.
 - Build a bidirectional LSTM model with dropout regularization for binary classification (positive or negative sentiment).
 - Train the model with learning rate scheduling and evaluate its performance.
 - Visualize training performance and confusion matrices.